 Cologne is the 4th biggest city in Germany and the biggest of North Rhine-Westphalia state.
 The Rhine crosses the city and connects it to the sea and further inland.
 The river is what made Cologne (and the region) so important.
 Very close to Cologne, you have other big cities like Leverkusen, Gelsenkirchen, Aachen, Dusseldorf, Bonn…

-Things to do in cologne in one day
+5 Fun Things to do in Cologne in one day

 Eau de Cologne

 If there’s one thing that Cologne is famous about is the Eau de Cologne or the Water of Cologne.
-We don’t think we need to explain what it is :), but in Cologne, you can go the original store (by Giovanni Maria Farina) that invented it, and to the ones that first copied it (the 4711 Cologne).
+We don’t think we need to explain what it is :), but in Cologne, you can go to the original store (by Giovanni Maria Farina) that invented it, and to the ones that first copied it (the 4711 Cologne).
 Curiously, the copy is now more famous than the original, and we actually liked the 4711 Cologne better.
-Furthermore, in the 4711 shop, there’s a fountain of Eau the cologne!
-And you can try it 🙂 It was cool and definitely something different!
+Furthermore, in the 4711 shop there’s a fountain of Eau the cologne!
+And you can try it 🙂 It was cool and definitely something different to do in Cologne.